g-URL/Defrag-Identicon/README.md

 2. Setup a local web server.

-To run the game locally, you will need to setup a local web server and adjust the root/directory from the default to your Git directory.
+To run locally, you will need to setup a local web server and adjust the root/directory from the default to your Git directory.
 I used [XAMPP](https://www.apachefriends.org/index.html).

 Using XAMPP, configure the httpd.conf file:
 ```